Nuface Gel Primer 24k Gold Complex - Firm

 According to CreamScan analysis, Nuface Gel Primer 24k Gold Complex - Firm has a zero anti-wrinkle rating.

-It contains some ingredients marketed as effective in reducing wrinkles, specifically Palmitoyl Tripeptide-1, Palmitoyl Tetrapeptide-7, and sh-Oligopeptide-1.
+It contains some ingredients often marketed as effective in reducing wrinkles, specifically Palmitoyl Tripeptide-1, Palmitoyl Tetrapeptide-7, sh-Oligopeptide-1, and Dimethyl MEA.
 However, the studies supporting the anti-wrinkle claims of these ingredients provide insufficient evidence of efficacy according to CreamScan Research Evaluation Standards.
 Therefore, these ingredients do not generate the anti-wrinkle rating.

 Please refer to the Ratings section below for details of the anti-wrinkle rating calculation.